 According to the Agency's assessment, at least 14 FTEs are needed to ensure full coverage of the tasks, divided equally between the electricity and gas sectors.
 In 2014, 5 additional posts were authorised.
-The European Commission indicated that the Agency may be able to avail itself of the support of the Innovation and Networks Executive Agency (INEA) for the monitoring of PCIs, although the details and conditions of such collaboration are still to be worked out.
-On the basis of this expected support from INEA, the Agency has reassessed its resource requirements (with respect to the estimates presented in the 2014 Work Programme) and, taking into account the 5 extra posts authorised in 2014, it now considers that 6 additional posts - of which 4 for experts and 2 for specialised IT support staff - are still required for the full implementation of the TEN-E Regulation.
+Early in 2014 the European Commission indicated that the Agency may be able to avail itself of the support of the Innovation and Networks Executive Agency (INEA) for the monitoring of PCIs, although the details and conditions of such collaboration were undefined.
+On the basis of this expected support from INEA, the Agency reassessed its resource requirements (with respect to the estimates presented in the 2014 Work Programme) and, taking into account the 5 extra posts authorised in 2014, it considered in the original draft of the 2015 Work Programme that 6 additional posts - of which 4 for experts and 2 for specialised IT support staff - were still required for the full implementation of the TEN-E Regulation.
+As this staff was not allocated to the Agency for 2015, the revised Work Programme aligns the scope of the TEN-E activities to the staff at the Agency's disposal.
+Later in 2014 it also became apparent that the support from INEA may not be available after all.
+This will be reflected in the draft Budget and Work Programme for 2016.